gsi-ee/go4/Go4Example2Step/Readme.txt

   shell> go4analysis -file inputfile

+When starting from command line, user-specific arguments can be specified:

+  shell> go4analysis -args customname

+All arguments, placed after "-args" string will be delivered to TXXXAnalysis constructor and can be freely interpreted by user.
+In the example argument is used to configure input and output file names.
-The events are read from standard GSI lmd files (in the GUI one can switch to MBS or event servers).
+The MBS events are read from one of standard event sources (lmd files, or MBS servers, or random generator).
 Then the first user event processor is called (unpack).
 This user event processor fills some histograms and the first user event (unpacked event) from MBS input event.
 Then the second user event processor is called (analysis).